-Evergreen Speedway is a located within the confines of the Evergreen State Fairgrounds in Monroe, Washington.
-The stadium can accommodate up to 7500 spectators in the covered grandstand and an additional 5000 in the uncovered modular grandstands.
+Evergreen Speedway is located on the grounds of the Evergreen State Fair Park in Monroe, Washington.
+The covered grandstand can accommodate up to 7500 spectators, with seating for an additional 5000 in the uncovered modular grandstands.
 The layout of the track is unique in that it incorporates a 5/8-mile paved outer oval, a 3/8-mile paved inner oval, a 1/5-mile paved inner oval, a nationally renowned figure-eight track, a 1/5-mile oval and a 3/4-mile road course.
 Evergreen Speedway was tabbed the “Super Speedway of the West” by David Pearson on one of his visits to the historic NASCAR track.
 Evergreen played host to many NASCAR 500 lap events before California and Nevada built their super speedways.
-Today Evergreen Speedway is home to the NASCAR Whelen All American Series, the K&N Pro Series West as well Formula Drift.
+Today Evergreen Speedway is home to the NASCAR Whelen All American Series, the ARCA Menards West Series and Formula Drift.

 -NASCAR Home Tracks Explained-

 It takes a special blend of talent, ambition and perseverance to rise to the top levels in NASCAR racing.
 But there are opportunities everywhere.

 A network of nearly 60 race tracks across North America comprises the NASCAR Whelen All-American Series – and provides the first step.
 NASCAR-sanctioned short track races are held on dirt and asphalt tracks of all shapes and sizes.
 A national championship is awarded, along with U.S. state and Canadian province championships, rookies of the year, and track championships.

 In this locally-based series, many drivers race as a weekend hobby on their hometown tracks, while others move up the ladder.
 Greg Biffle, Clint Bowyer, Dale Earnhardt Jr., Carl Edwards and Denny Hamlin all began their careers in this series.